Are You Being Stalked? (Brochure)

 You are not to blame for a stalker's behavior.

-- The majority of stalking victims are stalking by someone they know.
-66% of female victims and 41% of male victims of stalking are stalked by a current or former intimate partner.
+- 61% of female victims and 44% of male victims of stalking are stalked by a current or former intimate partner.

-- More than half of female victims and more than 1/3 of male victims of stalking indicated that they were stalked before the age of 25.
+- 25% of female victims and 32% of male victims of stalking are stalked by an acquaintance.

 - 11% of stalking victims have been stalked for 5 years or more.